 Re-Cladding Doesn’t Fix The Biggest Problem

-Whilst the popular perception is that monolithic plaster cladding were the main cause of leaky buildings, this is not correct.
+Whilst the popular perception is that monolithic plaster claddings were the main cause of leaky buildings, this is not correct.
 The problems arose as a combination of the factors listed above; undertreated timber, no cavities, and designs that didn’t keep the moisture out of the framing.

 The re-cladding process has evolved considerably since the early 2000’s.
 Many early re-clads failed again because important defects were not removed.
 We are now up to about Re-Clad Version 10 as Councils and re-cladders find more and more things that need to be removed, replaced or altered to get the re-clad through the ten year warranty period.
-No doubt in another ten years, re-clads will be even more complex and expensive, as lessons learned from the failures of todays re-clads are put into place.
+No doubt in another ten years, re-clads will be even more complex and expensive, as lessons learned from the todays re-clad failures are put into place.

 The Mature Approach To Maintaining Plaster-Clad Houses